gamedev4995/Challenge-5/README.md

 <img width="385" alt="Screenshot 2024-10-04 133959" src="https://github.com/user-attachments/assets/0f89feb3-595c-4d58-b969-8d4ed8ec6944">

-In the inspector tab of the material, within Surface Inputs, we changed the Base Map to our choice of color and added an emission for a glowing effect.
+In the inspector tab of the material, within 'Surface Inputs', we changed the 'Base Map' to our choice of color and added an emission for a glowing effect.

 <img width="300" alt="Screenshot 2024-10-04 134147" src="https://github.com/user-attachments/assets/f2be6b3f-7f4f-41d3-a2ce-977a74201218">